applicaster/developer.applicaster.com/book/analytics/client_side_api/client_side_api.md

 **User Properties** - User Properties are properties specific about a user, such as "Name" or "Gender".
 They will always be stored in the analytics provider as the last value that was populated for them.

-## Morpheus Analytic Events Manager:
+## Morpheus Analytic Events Manager
 ##### Business Value: